sak1sham/DataStream/src/config/README.md

             "primary_key_datatype": "uuid",
             ## str: Required for all except dumping mode
             ## This specified the datatype of the primary_key, can be str, uuid, int, or datetime

+            'partition_col': 'created_at',
+            ## str or False: Optional (Default=False).
+Useful when destination is pgsql or s3.
+            ## If False, the data won't be partitioned at destination
+            ## Otherwise, data partitioning will be performed.
+            ## For destionation is pgsql, only datetime partitions are useful, and the monthly partitions will be created from 2015-2030

+            'partition_col_format': 'datetime',
+            ## str: Optional (Default = str): can be datetime, int, or str
+            ## The datatype of the partition column at source

             "buffer_updation_lag": {
                 "hours": 2